ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

 reimbursement request will be processed and paid quickly after your submit it.

 ***Lodging tip:*** Book your hotel as fast as possible.
-The hotels close to the conference venue tend to sell out fast!
+The hotels close to the conference venue tend to sell out fast.

 ### Conference Registration
 Conference registration should also be pretty simple, but some conferences offer different packages, which can be confusing.
-Big computer science conferences tend to have the main conference, which lasts several days, and workshops, which are one- or two-day events before or after the main conferences.
+Big computer science conferences tend to have the main conference, which lasts several days, and workshops, which are one- or two-day events before or after the main conference.
 You might hear of a workshop being "co-located" with a conference.
-That means that that workshop and conference are happening at the same time, so you can attend that workshop if you attend that conference.
+That means that that workshop and conference are happening at the same place, so you can attend that workshop if you attend that conference.
 Some conferences also offer courses, tutorials, demos, or other special sessions.
-Workshops and these special sessions may or may not be included with registration for the main conference---consult the webiste or someone who has attended that conference before if you need help figuring out what to register for (which may affect when you book your hotel and schedule your flights for).
+Workshops and these special sessions may or may not be included with registration for the main conference---consult the website or someone who has attended that conference before if you need help figuring out what to register for (which may affect when you book your hotel and schedule your flights for).